dfguan/asset/README.md

 ```

 ## Contact
-Wellcome to use, you can use github webpage to report an issue or email me dfguan9@gmail.com with any advice.
+jWellcome to use, you can use github webpage to report an issue or email me dfguan9@gmail.com with any advice.